 What Impacts the Cost of a Tow?

-More mileage does often come with a higher price tag.
+Often, the base fee, or "hook-up fee," is $50, regardless of whether you need your vehicle towed one mile or 20 miles.
+More mileage usually comes with a higher price tag.
 A standard tow is usually cheaper than a flatbed tow.
 A tow due to a car accident can be substantially higher.
-The cost of having your vehicle towed and impounded can also be a lot higher.

-If your vehicle needed to be towed after a covered loss accident, most likely your car insurance policy will cover the cost of the tow within your claim, even without having selected roadside assistance.
-It is a nice coverage to have since a tow at the scene of an accident often cost a whole lot more than a standard mechanical problem tow.
+If your vehicle needed to be towed after a covered loss accident, your car insurance policy will most likely cover the cost of the tow within your claim, even without your having selected roadside assistance.
+It is nice coverage to have, since a tow at the scene of an accident can cost more than a standard mechanical-problem tow.

-Such membership groups also include perks such as jumps if your car battery dies, discounts on hotels and other travel destinations, and even loans and banking services.
+Membership groups such as AAA may also include perks such as jumps if your car's battery dies, discounts on hotels and travel destinations, and even loans and banking services.